MECTsrl/imx_mect/README.md

         make clean
 	make

-1. Create the images to flash the TPAC 1007 in *~/imx_mect/images-all/TPAC1007_480x272_r\<version\>* (\<version\> is assigned to variable BUILD_RELEASE in the top-level Makefile):

-        cd ~/imx_mect           # Top-level directory
-        make TPAC1007_480x272

-   This creates the directories:
-   - **boot** -- holds some of the files for the Mfgtool used to flash the target device
-   - **localfs** -- the contents of the local file system
-   - **rootfs** -- the contents of the root file system
-   - **TPAC1007_480x272_r\<version\>** -- holds all the files necessary for a profile of the Mfgtool that can be used to flash the target device

-   and the archives:
-   - **TPAC1007_480x272_r\<version\>.zip** -- archive with all files necessary to create a profile for flashing the target device
-   - **rootfs_rsync-L.tar.bz2** -- archive with files necessary for target HMI application development on Windows.
+At the end, the build flow creates the archive needed to program TPAC 1007 480x272 devices in *~/imx_mect/images-all/TPAC1007_480x272_r\<version\>/TPAC1007_480x272_r\<version\>.zip*.

+Unpack the archive in the *Profiles* directory of [Freescale i.MX Manufacturing Toolkit](https://www.freescale.com/webapp/sps/download/license.jsp?colCode=IMX_MFG_TOOL) and follow the Freescale instructions to program the device.

-## Main steps of the automatic build
+## Main steps of the first build

-The Makefile-driven build flow does in sequence:
+The Makefile-driven build flow performs in sequence:

 - checks and updates the host environment
-- downloads LTIB, toolchain for cross-compilation, Qt, and their configurations and patches
+- downloads the LTIB, toolchain for cross-compilation, Qt, and their configurations and patches
-- installs and patches LTIB
+- installs and patches the LTIB
-- installs the toolchain for cross-compilation, compiles and installs Qt
+- installs the toolchain for cross-compilation, compiles and installs Qt on the host
-- builds all configured packets (RPMs) for the target.
+- builds all configured packets (RPMs) to program the target device
-  The build process automatically downloads the source archives and packages as they are needed.
-  If any of these downloads fails, the build is aborted.
-An aborted build can be manually resumed as follows:

-        cd ~/imx_mect/ltib      # LTIB directory
-        ./ltib
-- builds the target files systems by installing the appropriate packages (RPMs)
+- builds the target file systems by installing the appropriate packages (RPMs)
-- builds the project for Mfgtool that can be used to flash the target
+- builds the project for the Freescale i.MX Manufacturing Toolkit that can be used to flash the target device

-### Update an existing build

-        cd ~/imx_mect           # Top-level directory
-        make ltib_update

-The update process pulls the new changes from the repository and applies them to the LTIB build under the top-level directory.